Crimes and Tickets

 The offender’s acceptance of responsibility during the program cannot be used against them during a trial, if one ever takes place.

-Does the victim wish to participate?
+Does the person who is victim of the crime wish to participate?

 The offender must take part in alternative measures